 Most Florida corporations will need to pay estimated taxes throughout the year, depending on the amount of income and profit you expect to make.
-The most common types of estimated tax are:
+The most common types of

 Most Florida S Corporations and C Corporations will pay estimated taxes four times a year.
 Speak to your accountant for more information.